In other words, it's the process of making your content, manuscript or other writing sparkle. It makes the content publishable.

 • And much more

-Substantive editing is time consuming and if this is what you need, keep in mind it can take up to four weeks for an editor to thoroughly go through your manuscript.
+Substantive editing is time consuming and can take up to four weeks.

 NOTE: It often happens that the author doesn’t realize the needs of her/his manuscript.
-If you start with line editing, your editor should let you know if it’d be a good idea to ‘take it up a notch.’
-Obviously, it’s the author’s choice though.
+Your editor should let you know if it’d be a good idea to ‘take it up a notch.’
+Obviously, it’s the author’s choice, but the editor should let you know.

 What’s the point of paying for line editing if the story’s structure needs an overall.